-2) Objective 2 (WT#2): Study the mechanisms for zero or minimal cross layer impact on the UEs contexts at both UE and network side (e.g AMF, SMF), minimizing session management and upper layer service interruptions when UE gets into RM-DEREGISTERED state and re-register again.
+1) Objective 1 (WT1): Study whether it is feasible to define mechanisms where the UEs contexts at both UE and network side (e.g AMF, SMF) is maintained, minimizing session management and upper layer service interruptions when UE gets into RM-DEREGISTERED state and re-register again.

+1) Objective 2 (WT#2): If mechanisms where the UEs contexts at both UE and network side (e.g AMF, SMF) are maintained are defined, study the possiblility an “unavailability period” is determined for the UE based on co-ordination between UE-5GC and 5GC-AF(s).

 NOTE 1: Example events in which UE gets in RM-DEREGISTERED state and re-register again are listed in justification section.